-These are just a few of my favourite words associated with travel (you can see 18 travel unusual words more here!).
+These are just a few of my favourite words associated with travel.
 As someone who writes about travel all the time, I love finding new words for travel and to describe travel experiences.
 Everyone knows wanderlust, but are there words for wanderlust in other languages, or even just another word for travel too?

 The unusual travel words you need to know:

 The tangled feelings of fear and excitement before a journey begins.

 This is one of the most popular words associated with travel and all over Pinterest.
 We’ve all felt this.
 That jolt in your heart when you book your flights, when you tell your family and friends what you’re about to do, and now that feeling has a name.
 This feeling is for new travellers and old alike.
 I still feel it when I embark on new journeys, especially before I moved to Spain to teach English.

 Farsickness.
 An urge to travel even stronger than wanderlust.

 That feeling you get when you’ve been home too long and you ache to be out into the world again.
 Sometimes you don’t know where you want to be, but you know that it’s away.
 Sometimes you know where, and you want to get there as quickly as possible.
 This is that feeling.
 I’ve had a serious case of the post travel blues, and felt this to the extreme!
 It’s one of my favourite words related to travel, since it really does describe how I’ve felt on so many different occasions.

 To drift unplanned, led only by the landscape and architecture around you.